StephenHogg/StephenHogg.github.io/_posts/2019-05-25-Two_Cheers_for_Stanfordnlp.md

 | UD_Vietnamese-VTB    | 79.5 | **87.7** |
 | UD_Indonesian-GSD     | 93.7     |  **96.6**  |

-For the record, the architecture options used for the CoreNLP models were:

-GET ARCH AND INSERT HERE

 The more interesting thing than the details of these particular models is that they are outperforming the LSTM-based approach.
 That is, they're both (heaps) faster and more accurate for this task using this dataset.
 Yes, this approach doesn't consider every possible language, but hopefully with a few languages the point is already coming across.

 So now what?